Amin Howeidi: Arrest

 In 1971, Howeidi was detained along with 91 others accused of treason, and then tried at the Revolutionary Tribunal.
-He was sentenced to house arrest for nearly 10 years.
+He was sentenced to house arrest for nearly 10 months.

-Personal life
+Personal life and death

 Howeidi was married and had two children, a daughter and a son.
+He died on 31 October 2009 at the age of 88.

-Publications
+Publications and views

-Howeidi was the author of various books, including How Zionist Leaders Think, Lost Opportunities, 50 Years of Storms: Telling What I saw and The 1967 War: The Secrets and Mysteries.
+Howeidi was the author of various books, including How Zionist Leaders Think, The lost opportunities for Arab unity, 50 Years of Storms: Telling What I saw and The 1967 War: The Secrets and Mysteries.
 In addition, he wrote op-eds for Al Ahram Weekly.

-Death

-Howeidi died on 31 October 2009 at the age of 88.
+His commentaries were also published in the Al Ahali newspaper.

+Howeidi was optimistic about Arab-Israeli conflict and believed that the Clinton administration was sincere in its efforts to solve the conflict.